-Article 42.
+Article 43.
 Call of the oral examination and defence of the doctoral thesis

-- 1. The panel chairperson sets the date for oral examination and defence of the thesis and the Doctoral School calls the public defence of the thesis. - At least seven calendar days before the scheduled date, the Doctoral School will notify in writing the public defence of the doctoral thesis to the other members of the panel, the doctoral student, the thesis supervisor and the thesis tutor.
+- 1. The panel chairperson sets the date for oral examination and defence of the thesis and the Doctoral School calls the public defence of the thesis. - 2.
+At least seven calendar days before the scheduled date, the Doctoral School will notify in writing the public defence of the doctoral thesis to the other members of the panel, the doctoral student, the thesis supervisor and the thesis tutor.
 The Doctoral School will announce the event by publishing it on the website and other media that it considers appropriate.

-Article 43.
+Article 44.
 Oral examination and defence of the doctoral thesis

 - 1. Oral examination and defence takes place in a public event between 1 September and 31 July, Mondays to Fridays, excluding the public holidays of the place chosen for the event.
 In justified cases and at the request of the panel chairperson, the Doctoral School may set a date different from those indicated above. - 2.
-As stated in article 48.2 of these regulations, the thesis panel members will have the doctoral student's updated activity report and CV.
-Neither the activity report nor the doctoral student's CV generates a quantitative score, but they are qualitative assessment tools that complement assessment of the doctoral thesis. - The oral examination and defence will take place in one of the University's rooms and consists of a presentation and defence of the research project carried out by the doctoral student before the panel members.
+As stated in article 49.2 of these regulations, the thesis panel members will have the doctoral student's updated activities document and CV.
+Neither the activities document nor the doctoral student's CV generates a quantitative score, but they are qualitative assessment tools that complement assessment of the doctoral thesis. - 3.
+The oral examination and defence may take place in person, online or in a hybrid format in one of the university's rooms or on one of its platforms.
+The format is requested at the time of the deposit.
+The examination consists of a presentation and defence of the research project carried out by the doctoral student before the panel members.